workfloworchestrator/orchestrator-core/docs/workshops/beginner/register-workflows.md

 The orchestrator needs to know which workflows are available for which products.
 This is a two stage registration process.
 First a new database migration is made to add a mapping between workflow function and a product.
+Usually one would only register workflows that are already written and are ready to be used, but for this workshop all workflows will be registered beforehand.

 Create a new empty database migratrion with the following command: